-A crucial dimension to this advanced system is that both blood and salivary biomarker measurements which inform an algorithm are incorporated to enhance accuracy.
-Saliva has measurable reproducible levels of target biomarkers e.g. C-reactive Protein (CRP) which complement wellbeing self-assessments and predict exacerbation onset (18-20).
+A crucial dimension to this advanced system is that both blood biomarker measurements which inform an algorithm are incorporated to enhance accuracy.
 The measurement of CRP is to investigate the concept of inflammation as a driver and feature of COPD exacerbations (reported to be higher in frequent exacerbators) and poor prognosis in COPD (9, 21).
-Previous work has demonstrated significant correlation and agreement between saliva and serum CRP (22).
-Bloodbased point of care (POC) analysers are already available for use with COPDPredictTM and these POC analysers have been validated against hospital CRP machines.
-In addition, salivary point of care testing (POCT) development is fast advancing and a hand-held salivary CRP analyser is expected on the market in 2021 (in-house privileged information).
-An initial study in 90 patients showed that COPDPredictTM was accepted by patients and the number of admissions was markedly lower after using the system to aid their self-management (Appendix 1).
+Blood-based point of care (POC) analysers are already available for use with COPDPredictTM and these POC analysers have been validated against hospital CRP machines.

 This trial asks if COPDPredictTM can be used by patients with COPD at home and the clinicians managing the patients to improve self-management and help them identify exacerbations, intervene promptly and avoid hospitalisation.
-The trial will randomise 384 patients, from 4 hospitals in the West Midlands, who have frequent AECOPD to use either the SSMP and RM (if needed according to the SSMP) or the COPDPredict App and RM (if needed according to the App self-management plan or clinician input).
+The trial will randomise 384 patients, from 6 trusts in England, UK, who have frequent AECOPD to use either the SSMP and RM (if needed according to the SSMP) or the COPDPredict App and RM (if needed according to the App self-management plan or clinician input).